configit-samples/clm-configuration/basics/docs/PRICE.md

 - Where the product is sold
 - Who the product is sold to
-- Where the product is manfufactured
+- Where the product is manufactured

 Providing these external factors is the job of arguments.
 Knowing which arguments are needed depends on how the prices were defined.